 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Timber and glass panel doors, skirting and framework.
 The kitchen comprises a range of base and wall units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gas fire and back boiler to the lounge.
+There is an electric fire and fireplace to the lounge.

 Internal decorations Visually inspected.
 Painted and papered surfaces.